- Dolby Atmos Music

 Will Dolby Atmos work on my TV?

-You can stream music in Dolby on your Dolby Atmos compatible soundbars, TVs, and AVRs, in addition to your Dolby Atmos compatible Android mobile devices.
+You can stream music in Dolby on your Dolby Atmos compatible soundbars, TVs, and AVRs, in addition to your Dolby Atmos compatible Android and iOS mobile devices.

 - Apple TV 4K (running tvOS 13 or later)

 - Fire TV (Fire TV Stick 4K, Fire TV Gen 3 2017, Fire TV Cube 1st Gen or 2nd Gen)

 - Nvidia Shield TV and Shield TV Pro (2019 and newer models)

 The updated TIDAL app is also available on Dolby Atmos enabled Android TVs from Sony and Philips.

 Check the growing list of devices that support it here: Dolby Devices

 How does Dolby Atmos Music on TIDAL work for devices that are not Dolby Atmos enabled?

 When a device and/or connected playback system is not Dolby Atmos enabled, the TIDAL app will recognize this and the stereo version of the track will be played.
 The user will be notified with an in-app notification.